NouraMu/Project1-simply-blogging/simply_blogging_project/README.md

 # Simply Blogging Project by Norah Almugarry

-This is a frond-end blog as part of an assessment.
+This is a frond-end blog as part of an assessment to the MEAN Stack Track.